Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

 “It soon became apparent to me that because those bullies had been exposed, it stopped.
 How I wish I had spoken out earlier instead of feeling worthless and believing it was my fault.

-“I am now a Specialist in Domestic Violence cases.
+“I am now a Specialist in Domestic Violence cases."

 “Recently I dealt with a case where my client had been subjected to horrendous abuse post-separation from her partner for many years and believed that if she exposed this abuse, it would only make matters worse.
 She therefore tolerated the daily abuse, which was in the form of physical, verbal, mental and emotional.

 “When she came to see me for advice, I admired her courage in that she had attempted, in particular for the sake of her children, to deal with the abuse alone and thought that as time went by, it would stop.
-Sadly it did not and it came to a head following a particularly nasty assault and my client sought the help of West Mercia Women’s Aid who referred her to me. we work closely with.
+Sadly it did not and it came to a head following a particularly nasty assault and my client sought the help of West Mercia Women’s Aid who we work closely with referred her to me.

 “Despite the fact she was reluctant to obtain a civil order as she, like me as a child, feared the consequences of speaking out; with a lot of encouragement she obtained a non-molestation order to protect her from such abuse in the future.